Pressure grows on Nicaragua's Ortega as protest toll hits 27 - Journal du Cameroun

 Street protests are extremely rare in Nicaragua, where the army maintains a very tight grip on public order, with the current wave of unrest being the worst ever seen during Ortega’s 11 years in power.

+United Nations Secretary-General Antonio Guterres called for “restraint on all sides” and urged the government to “ensure the protection of human rights of all citizens, particularly the right to peaceful assembly and freedom of expression.”

-Despite Ortega’s U-turn, Nicaragua’s main private business association — which has been an ally throughout his time in office — has pledged to go ahead with an anti-government march scheduled to start at 2100 GMT.
+Despite Ortega’s U-turn, Nicaragua’s main private business association — which has been an ally throughout his time in office — went ahead with the latest anti-government march.

 The embattled president had tried to placate the protesters on Sunday by revoking a pension reform plan that would have increased both employer and employee contributions and reduced benefits, in a bid to cap a rising $76 million deficit at the Nicaraguan Social Security Institute (INSS).